As Spain's two premier cities, you can't go wrong whichever you choose. But if you had to elect one, which should it be?

 See also: Things to Do in Barcelona

 But take a little more time and Madrid's charms become apparent.
-Cheaper, with more variety, better food and generally more to do than Barcelona, Madrid gets the top prize.
+Cheaper, with more variety, better food and generally more to do than Barcelona, Madrid gets the top prize for a longer trip.

 If you're in the south of France and want a quick weekend in Spain and to experience Gaudi's architecture, Barcelona is the one for you.
 But if you have a week to spare to explore a bit more and you like art, go for Madrid.